 During the year ended March 31, 2004, the Company granted 110,192 shares of restricted stock which were recorded at their fair market value at the date of grant.
-The fair value of restricted stock is amortized to compensation expense as they vest.
-As of March 31, 2005, 55,096 shares of restricted stock had vested.
+The fair value of restricted stock is being amortized to compensation expense over the vesting period.
+As of March 31, 2006, 82,644 shares of restricted stock had vested.